a

 A data warehouse is a centralized repository of integrated data that, when examined, can serve for well-informed, vital decisions.
 Data flows from transactional systems, relational databases, and other sources where they’re cleansed and verified before entering the data warehouse.

-Data analysts can then access this information through business intelligence tools, SQL clients, and other diagnostic applications.
-Many business departments rely on reports, dashboards, and analytics tools to make day to day decisions throughout the organization.
+Data analysts can access this information through business intelligence tools, SQL clients, and other diagnostic applications.
+Many business departments rely on reports, dashboards, and analytics tools to make day-to-day organizational decisions.

-Extract, transform, load (ETL) and extract, load, transform (E-LT) are the two primary approaches used to build a data warehouse.
+Extract, transform, load (ETL) and extract load, transform (E-LT) are the primary approaches to build a data warehouse.

 Data lake vs data warehouse: key differentiators